-This entry is part 1 of 1 in the series Hugh Murphy poemsThis morning I attended Mass at St Catherine’s Dominican Church, said by Fr Tumelty of Dromalane.
+This morning I attended Mass at St Catherine’s Dominican Church, said by Fr Tumelty of Dromalane.
 Yesterday I got Mass in Notre Dame, Paris and the day before at Sacre Coeur, Montmartre.
 Congregations dwindle everywhere.

 My friend Matthew McGrath of Rostrevor has recorded a CD which includes a lovely song, his own composition, Spirit of the Village.
 This tells how he was personally affected on seeing the Deserted Village on the slopes of Slieve More in Achill Island.

 There were harsh times in Ireland in the middle of the nineteenth century – and harsher still to come, when in 1843 a great fishing disaster befell the communities along the Mourne shore.
 This popular ballad tells the tale.

 The local primary schoolchildren of today (Annalong and Moneydarragh Primary schools) composed this musical tribute to Jamie Crawford, and those other Mourne men who perished in the construction of the Silent Valley reservoir.